 5. Blueberry Avocado Mango Smoothie

-This plant-centric power smoothie is last on my list but certainly not the least in the nutritional value or tastiness.
-It’s definitely one of my favorites and the one I routinely make.
+This plant-centric power smoothie is last on my list but probably not the least in the nutritional value or tastiness.
+It’s one of my favorites and the one I routinely make.

 This mango smoothie is the closest thing to the perfect weight loss smoothie.
 It’s loaded with as many super foods as it possibly can have.
 Also on the ingredient list, you’ll see blueberry, mango, maca, chia seeds, avocado and more.

 And the taste?
 Just like berry mango sorbet.
-It’s quite a treat, really.
+It’s quite a treat.

 Since it’s vegan, gluten-free and dairy-free, it’s as clean as can be.
 Even raw vegans can give this mango smoothie a try.